rootstrap/FlowForms/docs/pages/android-quickstart.md

     }
 }
 </code></pre>
-<div class="comment">In the above snippet we are collecting (observing) our fields' status and displaying an error message in their input layouts when the field is incorrect (ie. a field's validation failed).
+<p class="comment">In the above snippet we are collecting (observing) our fields' status and displaying an error message in their input layouts when the field is incorrect (ie. a field's validation failed).
 Both REQUIRED_UNSATISFIED and MIN_LENGTH_UNSATISFIED are status codes of the fields' validations.
-Additionally, we are observing the general form status, enabling a "continue" button when the form is correct (ie. all its fields are correct) and disabling it when any of its fields are incorrect (at least one validation failed on some field).</div>
+Additionally, we are observing the general form status, enabling a "continue" button when the form is correct (ie. all its fields are correct) and disabling it when any of its fields are incorrect (at least one validation failed on some field).</p>

 **3 :** Bind your input views to the form fields using our bind form's extension function :